-The English department at Moreton school is an ambitious, dedicated and united team which both individually and collectively is uncompromising in its commitment to deliver an inclusive, child-centred and irresistible curriculum which is accessible to all.
+The English department at Moreton school is an ambitious, dedicated and united team which, both individually and collectively, is uncompromising in its commitment to deliver an irresistible curriculum which is accessible to all.
 Every child, irrespective of their starting point, receives an excellent and transformational education and is visible, valued and championed to make good progress or better in order to provide them with the best life chances.

 KS3 Curriculum – English

-Throughout each unit of work, KS3 students are introduced to a variety of fiction and non-fiction tasks designed to encourage discussion and challenge their attitudes in readiness for their GCSE examinations.
-The English department have worked creatively and innovatively to ensure that an irresistible curriculum is on offer so that all students are inspired, engaged in their learning and reach their full potential.
+Throughout each unit of work, KS3 students are introduced to a variety of fiction and non-fiction tasks designed to encourage discussion and challenge to ignite a passion for learning.
+The English department has worked creatively and innovatively to ensure that an irresistible curriculum is on offer so that all students are inspired, engaged in their learning and reach their full potential.
 Students are assessed on their reading and writing skills each half-term and the assessment objectives used are based upon the GCSE assessment objectives with GCSE question stems being used to inform the tasks and assessments set.

-The English department run a range of enrichment and extra-curricular activities and competitions including theatre trips, Accelerated Reader, ‘Quote-Off’ challenges, poetry recitals, creative writing workshops, entry into national competitions and the newly launched ‘Up for Debate’ initiative.
+The English department runs a range of enrichment and extra-curricular activities and competitions including theatre trips, ‘Quote-Off’ challenges, poetry recitals, creative writing workshops, entry into national competitions and debate opportunities.